wmelvin/wmelvin/README.md

 <li><a href="https://github.com/wmelvin/mp3-tag-lister">mp3-tag-lister</a> - Reads ID3 tags in MP3 files and writes specific tags to a CSV file.
 (MIT License)</li>
 <li><a href="https://github.com/wmelvin/mp3pic">mp3pic</a> - Add a cover-art image to a mp3 file.
 (MIT License)</li>
 <li><a href="https://github.com/wmelvin/pomodorable">pomodorable</a> - A pomodoro timer implemented as a Textual app (MIT License)</li>
+<li><a href="https://github.com/wmelvin/run-carbon-cli">run-carbon-cli</a> - Run the carbon-now CLI via a Python script in a Docker container to create code images</li>
 <li><a href="https://github.com/wmelvin/sausage">sausage</a> - Command-line tool to capture help/usage message and insert into a copy of a Markdown document.
 (MIT License)</li>
 <li><a href="https://github.com/wmelvin/scapr">scapr</a> - A Python script that uses Pillow's ImageGrab to capture screenshots.
 (MIT License)</li>
 <li><a href="https://github.com/wmelvin/smb-conf-csv">smb-conf-csv</a> - Command-line tool to read a Samba config file and write some file share details as CSV.
 (MIT License)</li>